March 16, 2012 Dartmouth Provincial Court

 MS. ROGIER: Are you able to distinguish that form of communication when it crosses the line into an intention to inflict serious harm?

 SUSAN JORDAN: Yes, because usually you are talking about extensive, deep muscle tear and tissue.
-You are talking about extensive stitching, its, and a full-blown kill bite is a very, very brutal and a very, very ugly thing to see.
+You are talking about extensive stitching, it’s, and a full-blown kill bite is a very, very brutal and a very, very ugly thing to see.

 MS. ROGIER: So that, if I could turn back to Brindi, just very quickly. . .You said that you did a thorough study of Brindi from her previous events or incidents,